From manager to owner: MBOs

 There’s an existing relationship between the parties which should help the deal process run more smoothly, management have knowledge of the business which should simplify the due diligence and warranties required, and often management is better placed than an outsider to understand how that particular business can grow.

 But the success of an MBO process is not a given.
-At Ward Hadaway we have been involved in MBOs of all shapes, sizes and styles and we know that for a potential management team, success hinges on a number of key elements.
+At Ward Hadaway, our corporate lawyers have been involved in MBOs of all shapes, sizes and styles and we know that for a potential management team, success hinges on a number of key elements.

 Finance for a management team is becoming easier to access after the restricted lending environment of the last few years.
 Banks, commercial lenders and private equity are all increasingly in the market, on a variety of terms.